tus/tus-js-client/docs/usage.md

 # Usage

+This document contains an introduction and example about how to use tus-js-client.
+Please see the [API reference](/docs/api.md) for a more detailed explanation about alls available methods and classes.

+The basic flow is for every application the same:

+1. **Obtain** the file that you want to upload (e.g. let the user select a file using an input element).
-1. **Create** a new `tus.Upload` instance by passing the file to be uploaded alongside additional options to its constructor.
+2. **Create** a new `tus.Upload` instance by passing the file to be uploaded alongside additional options.
+3. Optionally **fetch** a list of previously started uploads using `tus.Upload#findPreviousUploads` method and select one of them to resume using `tus.Upload#resumeFromPreviousUpload`.
-2. **Start** the upload using the `Upload#start` function.
-This will create the upload resource if necessary and then transfer the file to the remote endpoint.
+4. **Start** the upload using the `tus.Upload#start` function.
+This will create the upload resource on the server if necessary and then transfer the file to the remote endpoint.
-3. Optionally **pause** the upload if the user/application wishes to do so using `Upload#abort`.
+5. Optionally **pause** the upload if the user/application wishes to do so using `tus.Upload#abort`.
 This will cause any currently running transfers to be immediately stopped.
-4. Optionally **resume** the previously paused upload by called `Upload#start` again.
+6. Optionally **unpause** the previously paused upload by called `Upload#start` again.
 This will resume the upload at the point at which it had stopped before.
 You can also use this approach to continue the upload after an error has occurred.

-Please consult the [API reference](/docs/api.md) for more details.

-## Example
+## Example: Simple file upload

+This example demonstrates the most basic usage of tus-js-client where a single file is uploaded to a tus server:

 ```js
 input.addEventListener("change", function(e) {